sergioB79/theForge/site/forge/content/forge/others/rejected/personal-branding-templates.md

 SUBTITLE: A Mask That Fits Too Easily

+INFO:
+This piece examines why plug-and-play personal branding systems clash with Forge-level rigor.
+It argues that templates soothe anxiety by offering stability without demanding real-time presence or risk.
+By optimizing perception over consequence, they convert identity work into polished but hollow performance.
+The essay concludes that neat self-packaging can be socially effective yet spiritually nonbinding.

 Personal branding templates can look like structure, and they can even offer a kind of temporary steadiness.
 But they are not Forge-canonical: they rarely demand presence, and they usually protect the user from consequences rather than exposing them to truth.

 ❌ WHY THIS SUBJECT DOES NOT BELONG IN THE FORGE